Skip to main content

 FPA=(1-ϕ)FAF_{PA}=(1-\phi)\cdot F_A

 Embedding of all joining surfaces occurs after tightening and brief operation.
-The following applies for the losses of preload FZ of a bolted joint as a result of embedding:
+The following applies for the preload losses FZ of a bolted joint as a result of embedding:

 FZ=fZ(δS+δP)F_Z=\frac{f_Z}{(\delta_S+\delta_P)}

-The required minimum assembly preload FMmin is obtained while taking into account preload changes and assuming the greatest possible relief of the joint.
+The required minimum assembly preload FMmin is obtained with consideration of preload changes and assuming the greatest possible relief of the joint.

 FMmin=FKerf+(1-ϕen*)FAmax+FZ+ΔFVthF_{M\min}=F_{Kerf}+(1-\phi_{en}^*)\cdot F_{A\max}+F_Z+\Delta F_{Vth}'